real-logic/aeron/README.md

 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/real-logic/Aeron?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) To chat with other Aeron users and the contributors.

 Efficient reliable UDP unicast, UDP multicast, and IPC message transport.
+Java and C++ clients are available in this repository with .NET client available [here...](https://github.com/AdaptiveConsulting/Aeron.NET).

 Performance is the key focus.
 Aeron is designed to be the highest throughput with the lowest and most predictable latency possible of any messaging system.
 Aeron integrates with [Simple Binary Encoding (SBE)](https://github.com/real-logic/simple-binary-encoding) for the best possible performance in message encoding and decoding.
 Many of the data structures used in the creation of Aeron have been factored out to the [Agrona](https://github.com/real-logic/Agrona) project.